solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_PHP_Language_Support.md

 ### PHP

-This section describes tools to interact with Azure Database for PostgreSQL Flexible Server (Single Server and Flexible Server) through PHP.
+This section describes tools to interact with Azure Database for PostgreSQL Flexible Server through PHP.

 #### Connect and query